Similar Articles

 Second Example: ‘Suddenly I was in a huge underground cavern.
 It was hundreds of feet high and as wide.
 It had two great statues in it, both to do with death.
 The whole place overpowered me with a sense of decay and skeletal death, darkness, underground, earth, the end.
 I cried out in the dismal cave, ‘Death, where is your sting!
 Grave, where is your victory!’
 I immediately had the sense of being a bodiless awareness.
 I knew this was what occurred at death.
 Fear and the sense of decay left me.’
 Andrew.

 Summarising these and many other dreams, it is not only the accumulated images of death, but also bodilessness, aloneness, loss of power and identity, which bring so much fear.
 There are antipodes of human experience.
 At the tip of one is focused, self determining self awareness.
-At the tip of the other is unfocused void without identity.
+At the tip of the other is unfocused void without focussed identity.
 Strangely enough we experience both each day in some degree.
 The first while awake – the second when we sleep.
 Yet to face the second with consciousness feels like all the horrors of death and loss.
 But facing it is important, especially in the second half of life.
 Although the unconscious carries the dark images we have of death, it also provides what feels like certainty about an existence which transcends death to those who experience it.
 This is presented as an awareness of existing eternally as part of the very fabric of life.
 In one form or another this is what those who dare to confront the dark images of death find beyond them.

 Something that stands out in A. J.’s dream of the death-head, if one is looking for it, is that he was actually the creator of it all.
 He says in describing the dream, ‘I averted my gaze as a squat, malformed figure limped by, unwilling to acknowledge it as the progeny of my own brain.’
 The realisation of how we create our whole experience of life is, as he says, frightening and painful.
 It was not simply the ‘bad’ things he was creating, but also the good.
 The frightening thing about this realisation is partly that we do not want to admit responsibility.
 It is much easier to feel we are victims.
 We are victims, but of our own creativity.
+See Dreams Are Like a Computer Game.

-One of the most powerful dreams in which the whole spectrum of death and eternity is met is in Priestley’s book Rain Upon Godshill.
-In it he gives a personal account of his transforming meeting with death.
-See: Example in religion and dreams; Example 5 in nightmares..
 If we observe the images and emotions of death in dreams, especially in a series of such dreams, the process of rebirth or transformation usually follows that of death.
-See: death; death and dreams; death – is there life afterwards?; rebirth or resurrection.
+See: death; death and dreams; death – is there life afterwards?; archetype of rebirth or resurrection; Journeying Beyond Dreams and Death

 What are my own inherited or self created images of death?